 Nitrous Oxide cons and pros

 If you’re concerned the dangers or negative outcomes of nos inhalation, or you can’t decide whether you want to take it or not, you’ve come to the right place.
+I was an avid taker of the stuff for about a decade, and I’ve explored the substance inside and out and from all imaginable angles.

 Nitrous Pros

 • Nos is ‘the drug drug’.
 The experience is fundamentally different to everything you’ve ever known.
 [1] It is a dissociative anesthetic, with the power to disconnect every association you have learnt, potentially giving you an entirely new perspective from which you re-interpret reality with every single trip.
-Whenever you think you know what to expect from a trip, it will surprise you.

 • Unlike most substances, nitrous lasts a maximum of 5 minutes (clock time, not perceived time) from the last inhalation.
 If you keep breathing a nitrous/oxygen mix, you can remain in nitrous land for as long as you can afford, but if you ever have a disturbing trip, you can always return to reality quickly.